 No, D4K does not get involved with horse shipping.
 We may be able to refer you to a shipper.
-The participants will be able to contact each other in advance and often see if there is an opportunity to use the same shipper or share rides.
-You are responsible for the arrival and departure of your horse.
+The participants will be able to contact each other in advance and determine if there is an opportunity to use the same shipper or share rides.
+You are responsible for the arrival and departure of your horse based on parameters provided by D4K.
 You should plan on being there, night or day, to meet your shipper.
 You will be given the gate code if needed for entry.
 There may be special instructions if you are shipping with a tractor trailer.
-Please be sure you communicate the vehicle in advance.
+Please be sure you communicate the type of vehicle in advance.